datastax/docker-images/opscenter.md

 ### Managing the configuration

-DataStax provided OpsCenter images have a startup script that replaces the configuration files found in volume (`/conf`) with the corresponding file in the image.
-This allows you to manage the configuration from the host computer by bind mounting the local directory that contains OpsCenter configuration files to the exposed `conf` volume.
+DataStax provided OpsCenter images have a startup script that replaces the configuration files found in volume (`/config`) with the corresponding file in the image.
+This allows you to manage the configuration from the host computer by bind mounting the local directory that contains OpsCenter configuration files to the exposed `config` volume.

 To manage the configuration: